Moroccan Americans: History of immigration

 The first American Jew to serve in the Senate was David Levy Yulee, who was of Moroccan descent and served as Florida's first Senator from 1845 to 1851 and again 1855–1861.

 It is also possible that some South American descendants of Moroccan Jews emigrated to the U.S. in the early twentieth century, after the decline of the rubber industry in South America in 1910, to which their families had been dedicated for generations.
 After World War II, some groups of Jews from Morocco emigrated to the United States, fleeing poverty in North Africa.
 Most of them settled in previously established Sephardic Jewish communities from Spain, Turkey, or the Balkans.
 After Moroccan independence in 1956, many of their best young researchers left to study at American universities, joining scientific faculties.
 Muslim Moroccans, however, did not arrive to the United States in significant numbers until the late 1970s.

 During the 1980s and 1990s, many Moroccans entered the United States to attend colleges, universities, graduate schools, and medical schools.
 Some Moroccans emigrated to United States seeking work, opening small retail stores and restaurants.

-The 1990 U.S. census counted only 21,529 foreign-born Moroccans residing in the United States; 15,004 respondents to the census listed Moroccan as their first ancestry, while 4,074 listed it as their second ancestry.
 In 1990 there were about 15,000 Moroccan Americans, with most of them being in New York City.

-In the late 1990s, Morocco experienced problems typical of developing nations: high government spending and inflation, a huge external debt, limited access to health care, poor housing and living conditions, and high unemployment.
-Morocco experienced an unemployment rate of 16 to 20 percent.
-Moroccan citizens began migrating during this period to relieve the high unemployment rate.
-Most migrants attempted to enter France, Italy, and Spain.
-But by the end of the 1990s, the European Union began limiting visas for North Africans and barring illegal migrants from entering Europe.
-Moroccans with higher levels of job skills were able to consider emigration to the United States.
-To escape their country's high unemployment rate, Moroccans who immigrated to the United States typically had more education and better job skills.